Covert prestige: Advertising

-Advertisements are a specialised form of discourse that exists solely to convince more people to buy products.
+Advertisements are a specialised form of discourse that exists solely to persuade more people to buy products.
 The use of language that grants covert prestige in advertisements is therefore just another tactic to make them more persuasive.

 Advertisements are designed to appeal to the largest possible audience, meaning that it would be obviously beneficial for advertisers to not appear discriminative.
-Hence, they can incorporate non-standard language, much like how people may use Spanish to appear more "cosmopolitan", to express their loyalty to, and affiliation with, the Southwest to gain regional 'authenticity', or to indicate that they have a sense of humour.
+Hence, they can incorporate non-standard language, much like how people may use Spanish in the United States to appear more "cosmopolitan", to express their loyalty to, and affiliation with, the Southwest to gain regional 'authenticity', or to indicate that they have a sense of humour.
 These motivations also makes use of essentialized notions of Spanish-speaking populations, such as being foreign and exotic, traits which speakers may wish to associate themselves with.
-Similarly, the use of African American Vernacular English allows speakers to present themselves with a public image that identifies with stereotypes of African-Americans, such as being hip, urban, tough, and ultra-contemporary.
+Similarly, the use of African American Vernacular English allows speakers to present themselves with a public image that identifies with stereotypes of African Americans, such as being hip, urban, tough, and ultra-contemporary.
 This covert prestige granted to African American Vernacular English is also linked to the consumerist hip-hop lifestyle.
-Hence, advertisers may make use of this covert prestige by portraying knowledge of African American Vernacular English to align themselves with these positive aspects of the stereotypes of African-Americans, as well as to identify themselves as being well-versed in ultra-hip trends that consumers have a desire to follow, and to suggest that their own products are hip.
+Hence, advertisers may make use of this covert prestige by portraying knowledge of African American Vernacular English to align themselves with these positive aspects of the stereotypes of African Americans, as well as to identify themselves as being well-versed in ultra-hip trends that consumers have a desire to follow, and to suggest that their own products are hip.

 Politics

 Political communication has shown to be effective when a candidate is perceived to be an "everyday man".
 Using a non-standard language variety, colloquialisms, or expletives may thus have a positive effect through the perception of informality.

 When interacting with the public in light of upcoming elections, politicians tend to switch to colloquial speech in an effort to "fit in" with the local setting.
 For example, former president Barack Obama was seen a week before his first inauguration in a restaurant asking for "cheddah" cheese, addressing staff with "y'all" and using phrases like "we straight" to indicate that he didn't need change from the cashier.

-More recently, after President Trump's victory in the 2016 election, it has been noted that more and more politicians are beginning to curse in public, using expletives and language that, in the past, has been reserved for discourse away from voters and the media.
+After Donald Trump's victory in the 2016 United States presidential election, it was noted that more and more politicians are beginning to curse in public, using expletives and language that, in the past, has been reserved for discourse away from voters and the media.
 This is due to the covert prestige granted to this type of language, allowing politicians to come across more "authentic" despite conveying an angrier tone, helping them appeal to certain voters.